Last update: November 5, 2022

 5. Data Storage and International transfer of personal data

 MG is an international consulting firm.
 Sharing data cross-border may be essential to the services you may receive at the same high-quality wherever you are located.
 As a result, we may, subject to law, transfer personal data outside your country (for example, if you reside in a country belonging to the EEA, we may need to transfer your personal data to the United States).
 We may transfer personal data in order to provide you with the requested services, comply with applicable laws, respond to requests from government authorities or public authorities including those outside of your country of residence and in accordance with, or required by, any applicable law.
 For the purposes of providing our services we may transfer your personal data between and among MG subsidiaries.
 Some of the non-EEA countries are recognized by the European Commission as providing an adequate level of data protection according to EEA standards.
-If the country in which the recipient of your personal data is located does not guarantee an adequate level of protection, we will conclude an agreement with it that ensures such protection (e.g. a data processing agreement based pre-approved standard contractual clauses).
+If the country in which the recipient of your personal data is located does not guarantee an adequate level of protection, we will conclude an agreement with it that ensures such protection (e.g., a data processing agreement based pre-approved standard contractual clauses).

 6. Choices, access and removal of personal data

 6.1 Your rights.